-After the first four hours I was conscious of some discomfort but no real pain yet as I had expected
+After the first four hours, I was conscious of some discomfort but no real pain yet as I had expected

-6 am next morning, I woke up to find my t-shirt stuck to my tattoo so I gently prised it off so as not to damage the skin.
+At 6 am the next morning, I woke up to find my t-shirt stuck to my tattoo so I gently prised it off so as not to damage the skin.
 I went back to sleep without a top on.

 At 10.00 am I showered in lukewarm water to clean what I would describe as gunk off my skin.
 There was some soreness but not it was not painful or intolerable.
 I put some moisturiser on my tattoo that was recommended on the Internet called ‘Fade the Itch‘ I have to say that it is an excellent product.
-I used it everyday for 7 days and I didn’t really have any itch with my tattoo that I was expecting during the healing stage.
+I used it every day for 7 days and I didn’t really have any itch with my tattoo which I was expecting during the healing stage.

 By now I was expecting an uncontrollable urge to scratch my shoulder because of an itch but so far no itch or discomfort.
-The tattoo is healing well and no complications.
-I am still washing on a daily basis and moisturising it.
-I had run out of the moisturiser Fade the itch as was expecting dry skin and itch so I have started using Tattoo Goo in place of Fade the Itch.
-This moisturiser isn’t as easy to put on and you have to do smaller portions of the tattoo at a time and apply in a circular motion rather than in dabs as I did with Fade the itch.
+The tattoo is healing well and has no complications.
+I am still washing it on a daily basis and moisturising it.
+I had run out of the moisturiser Fade the Itch as was expecting dry skin and itch so I have started using Tattoo Goo in place of Fade the Itch.
+This moisturiser isn’t as easy to put on and you have to do smaller portions of the tattoo at a time and apply in a circular motion rather than in dabs as I did with Fade the Itch.

 I found Jaye very friendly, approachable and easy to ask questions and talk to.
 The Shack was immaculate, clean and tidy.

-Here is a link to Jaye Tattoo shack, have a look and see her art work on the site Slack Alice’s Tattoo Shack
+Here is a link to Jaye Tattoo Shack, have a look and see her artwork on the site Slack Alice’s Tattoo Shack